Media Psychology

 • Those working at nonprofits or in fundraising

-Mental health considerations and media
+Mental health and behavior considerations in social media

-However, research has identified potential links between mental health and how media is presented and consumed.
+However, psychological research has identified potential links between mental health and how media is presented and consumed.
 For instance, a 2022 study found an association between levels of exposure to COVID-19-related news via social media and increased symptoms of depression and PTSD.
-In addition, a 2017 study found a potential link between social media use among young adults and perceived social isolation.
+In addition, a 2017 study found a potential link between social media use among young adults and perceived social or psychological isolation.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Furthermore, a 2022 study found an association between reduced mental and physical well-being and “problematic news consumption.”
+Furthermore, a 2022 study found an association between reduced psychological and physical well-being and “problematic news consumption.”
 While media psychology research about mental health continues to evolve, studies like these may illustrate how the media can impact well-being.

 Getty/Halfpoint Images